-- the discloser reports the information as part of their duties such as an auditor reporting a fraud or an occupational health and safety officer reporting a safety breach; - the disclosure is made anonymously the discloser is not required to give their name or any identifying information; or - the discloser has not identified the material as a PID it is up to NQBP to assess information received and decide if it is a PID.
-If the disclosure is unsubstantiated after investigation, the discloser is protected when the information provided is assessed as a PID, whether or not it is subsequently investigated or found to be substantiated.
+- the discloser reports the information as part of their duties such as an auditor reporting a fraud; - the disclosure is made anonymously the discloser is not required to give their name or any identifying information; or - the discloser has not specified that they intend for the complaint to be addressed as a PID - NQBP will assess complaints to determine if the matters raised amount to a PID, irrespective of the Discloser's characterisation.
+If the disclosure is unsubstantiated after investigation, the discloser is protected if the information provided is assessed as a PID, whether or not it is subsequently investigated or found to be substantiated.

 Deliberately providing false or misleading information is an offence under the PID Act.

 NQBP will act to protect NQBP Employees who raise a concern in good faith and honestly believe information provided tends to show that relevant Wrongdoing may have occurred.